 Two issues are important for understanding how TUI and the companies tied to it are not sustainable businesses.
 First, despite the fact that investment advisors continue to rate TUI as a “buy” stock proposition, any sane economist will tell you that double-digit “growth” in the current macroeconomic situation is impossible over the long term.
 In other words, companies can no longer get double-digit profits by practicing unsustainable business.
 The world is not expanding, now is it?
 Secondly, and more importantly, TUI operates on small margins in the same way a company like Walmart or a grocery store does.
 While the company rakes in almost €23 billion in total revenue, the largest chunk of that revenue in 2017 came from TUI’s own hotels and brands.
 In other words, TUI managed, and partner hotels were not big profit drivers.
 If you look at the full report, you’ll also find that many TUI fully owned operations were big losers in 2017.

-In my opinion, TUI and other tourism operators are destroying the very product, they sell to consumers.
+In my opinion, TUI and other tourism operators are destroying the very product they sell to consumers.
 Here on Crete, for instance, overbooked hotels with cheap tourists from Germany are not helping the wider economy.
 A simple example is the four-star all-inclusive with a normal room rate of €300 euro per night, selling at half of that for TUI and others.
 I know of at least a dozen hotels that are thankful to God TUI sends them enough business to stay afloat.
 But nobody is making off like a bandit in the Crete hotel business, nobody except TUI that is.
-All this does not even address the fact that the large hotels TUI favors are far less efficient than the smaller family owned ones.
-This report from Responsible Travel from 2011 frames my arguments for me in discussing all-inclusive operations:
+All this does not even address the fact that the large hotels TUI favors are far less efficient than the smaller family-owned ones.
+A report from Responsible Travel from 2011 frames my arguments for me in discussing all-inclusive operations:

 “..the resort (which is usually owned by an overseas company) sequesters most of the tourists’ cash, leaving little behind in the local community who are impacted by the presence of the resorts.
 Holidaymakers also use vast quantities of energy and water (significantly more per person than local people) and create large amounts of waste, which some feel is a high price to pay for little commercial return.”